 As a result of the (Salem Road/Middleton Run) project, the pH and net acidity has improved downstream of the reclamation site for 11 miles.
 Pre-construction data showed pH in the range of 2.8 - 6.7 at the project cumulative discharges and downstream of the project.
-However, after installation of the Salem Road/Middleton Run reclamation project, post-construction data shows pH in the range of 6.3-7.1 downstream of the project discharge.
-The net acidity concentrations decreased by 100 percent at the three project discharges cumulatively creating net alkaline conditions continuing for 9.7 miles downstream to station LRC0030.
+However, after installation of the Salem Road/Middleton Run reclamation project, post-construction data shows pH in the range of 6.0-7.0 downstream of the project discharge.
+The net acidity concentrations decreased by 100 percent at the three project discharges cumulatively adding to the net alkaline conditions for 9.7 miles downstream to station LRC0030.